12 Useful PCB Design Rules and Tips to Follow - 2022 Newest Guide

-To route the signal wires, you should adopt the general rule, namely, deciding the layers and via number that the signal pass by setting up constraints and not allowed routing areas.
+To route the signal wires, you should adopt the general rule, namely, deciding the layers and via the number that the signal pass by setting up constraints and not allowed routing areas.
 Following this rule, the automatic routing tool can work as you wish.

-When you complete part of the PCB design project, fix it on the circuit board in case it is affected by the routing of next parts.
-And how many times of the routing depends on the complexity of your circuit and its general rules.
+When you complete part of the PCB design project, fix it on the circuit board in case it is affected by the routing of the next parts.
+And how many times the routing depends on the complexity of your circuit and its general rules.

-If the automatic routing tool doesn?t complete the signal routing, you should continue its work to manually route the rest signals.
+If the automatic routing tool doesn’t complete the signal routing, you should continue its work to manually route the rest signals.

 If the wires for signals with few constraints are very long, find out which are reasonable and which are not, and shorten the wiring as much as possible and reduce the via quantity.

-Looking for PCB layout service?
+Looking for a PCB service?
 Choose PCBONLINE

 If you are daunted by a tough PCB design project and are in want of some reliable PCB layout service, or you want someone to check your design for free, go to PCBONLINE.
 The reasons why you choose us are as below.